szhaolab/lab-wiki/setup_rstudio_server.md

 ```
 Note if this port is being used, change the port number. and of course you need to change the port number in the following commands too.

-If you want to use the R already installed on the R, you can find its paths by using `which R` on the terminal.
+If you want to use the R already installed on the server, you can find its paths by using `which R` on the terminal.
 There is a shared library of R packages already installed, you can append these libraries path in --rsession-ld-library-path to use these libraries.e.g for R 4.3 the libraries are here `/optnfs/el8/Rlibs/4.3`,`/dartfs-hpc/admin/opt/el8/R/4.3.1/lib64/R/library`, then you can do `--rsession-ld-library-path=personalpath:/optnfs/el8/Rlibs/4.3:/dartfs-hpc/admin/opt/el8/R/4.3.1/lib64/R/library` to include these shared libraries.

 -   On local computer/laptop